 The union chief stated that Floyd’s past criminal history should not be used to justify his death, but that it should be taken into account when considering the circumstances of his death.
 Had Floyd not been released from prison, like many others across the country due to activist District Attorneys, this would not have happened.

 1. The restraint used by Chauvin is permitted and trained by the Minneapolis PD.

 Immediately following the incident, city and state officials tried to conceal the use of force policy that was in effect at the time.
 But the internet is forever.
 The use of force policy was found online and therefore could not be buried.
 The department’s use of force instructor testified that the technique used by Chauvin and the other officers was an approved technique.
 He also testified that officers are taught that if a subject can talk, he/she can breathe.
 Even the police chief had to concede to the technique on the stand.
 Along with the use of force instructor, a medical training instructor took the stand and testified that the members are trained to spot excited delirium.

 2. There was zero strangulation.

 We’ve been told that George Floyd was choked to death for close to a year now.
 The state attempted to claim that his carotid artery was interfered with which caused his death.
 They based all this on a witness who claimed to be an MMA fighter.
 This witness for some reason did not have to prove he was an expert in any field but the judge permitted his testimony.
-When later it was proven with the prosecution’s own witnesses that the carotid artery was never touched at any point, the state changed direction claiming that the pressure on his back caused him to asphyxiate.
+When later it was proven by the prosecution’s own witnesses that the carotid artery was never touched at any point, the state changed direction claiming that the pressure on his back caused him to asphyxiate.